Part III: Simplified Process for Civil Proceedings in the Magistrate’s Court

 (9) The CDR/ADR processes available include:

-(d) Court Dispute Resolution process in the State Courts Centre for Dispute Resolution under Practice Direction 39A for all claims in negligence;
+(d) Court Dispute Resolution process by the CDRC under Practice Direction 39A for all claims in negligence;

 (e) Arbitration under the Law Society’s Arbitration Scheme; or